RSEAA/RSEAA.github.io/index.md

 2. Suggest, [vote and comment on discussion topics](https://github.com/RSEAA/RSEAA.github.io/discussions/76), and
 3. Submit a [poster, vote and comment on posters](https://github.com/RSEAA/RSEAA.github.io/discussions/75)

+## Register for the Unconference

+You can now register for the Unconference!

+<a class="rse rse-join" href="#">Coming soon</a>

+There are also scholarships and 20 accessibility micro-grants available.
+See Accessibility and Inclusivity section for more details.

 ## Suggest Discussion Topics